Since China’s invasion of their country in 1950, Tibetans have never stopped resisting the occupation and the destruction of their way of life.

 Any form of protest can be met with violence by the authorities so Tibetans continue to seek new ways to defend their identity and basic rights.

-Nomads protect their land by sitting to block the arrival of construction vehicles, young people walk calmly down the street with the Dalai Lama's banned image and artists write poems and songs celebrating Tibet's culture and nationhood.
+Nomads protect their land by sitting to block the arrival of construction vehicles, young people walk calmly down the street with the Dalai Lama's banned image and artists write poems and songs celebrating Tibet's culture and nationhood (see video).
 In 2013, Tibetans ordered to fly Chinese flags on their homes gathered the flags and threw them in the river.

 Acts of resistance can also be subtle, from praying on the anniversary of Tibetan National Uprising Day and secretly carrying pictures of the Dalai Lama to joining together to actively promote Tibetan culture and support Tibetan businesses.